-Julianne (“Julie”) Smith is director of the strategy and statecraft program at the Center for a New American Security.
-Prior to joining CNAS, she served as the deputy national security advisor to Vice President Joe Biden from 2012 to 2013.
-Before going to the White House, she served as the Principal Director for European/NATO Policy at the Pentagon.
+Julianne (“Julie”) Smith is an adjunct senior fellow at the Center for a New American Security and a Weizsäcker fellow at the Bosch Academy in Berlin.
+She served as the deputy national security advisor to Vice President Joe Biden from 2012 to 2013.
+Before going to the White House, she served as the principal director for European/NATO policy at the Pentagon.
 Smith lives in Washington with her husband and two children.
 Smith is a co-editor of Shadow Government.

 As Russia’s war in Ukraine continues into 2023, the weather will have an important impact.
 Ukrainians, of course, are more vulnerable than usual to power outages and energy shocks.
 But Rus...Show moresia’s forces will also confront new challenges as they deal with depleted supplies and low morale.
 How are policymakers in Brussels, Moscow, and Washington factoring the cold weather into their calculations?
 Is Ukraine fatigue on the rise in the United States and Europe?

 Tune in to watch FP’s Amelia Lester in conversation with the magazine’s reporters as they provide insights on where the war in Ukraine will head next.
 Send in your questions to join the discussion.